KarlEilebrecht/patterns-kompakt-code/README.md

 Besides a working git installation for cloning the repository you need:

-* Java JDK 15 (i.e. [OpenJDK](https://openjdk.java.net/))
+* Java JDK 21 (e.g., [OpenJDK](https://openjdk.java.net/))
-* [Maven](https://maven.apache.org/download.cgi) 3.6.3 (older versions may work as well)
+* [Maven](https://maven.apache.org/download.cgi) 3.8 (older versions may work as well)

 Once done with the preparation simply run `mvn clean install`.
 This will run tests for all patterns with minimal logging.
 The first time it may take a while to download the maven artifacts the project depends on.

 ### Recommendations

-* Install any IDE (i.e. [Eclipse](https://www.eclipse.org/downloads/)) for easier coding and better overview.
+* Install any IDE (e.g., [Eclipse](https://www.eclipse.org/downloads/) or [Visual Studio Code](https://code.visualstudio.com/)) for easier coding and better overview.
 * [SonarLint](https://www.sonarlint.org/) can help preventing bugs, and due to its built-in documentation it gives valuable insights about the programming language.
 At least I learned a lot by reviewing the reasoning behind the SonarLint rules.
 * At the time of writing I am using [Linux MINT](https://linuxmint.com/) inside a [Virtual Box](https://www.virtualbox.org/).
-This way, you don't need to worry about ruining your installation with a different JDK, IDE or Maven.
+This way, you don't need to worry about ruining your local installation with a different JDK, IDE or Maven.
 * [Markdown](https://guides.github.com/features/mastering-markdown/) is a light-weight way to do necessary documentation _along with your code_.
-For editing on Linux I use [Ghostwriter](https://github.com/wereturtle/ghostwriter), which I found easy to install and pretty intuitive.
+For editing on Linux I use [Ghostwriter](https://ghostwriter.kde.org/de/), which I found easy to install and pretty intuitive.
 On MacOS I use [MacDown](https://macdown.uranusjr.com/).
+There are also excellent Markdown plugins available for [Visual Studio Code](https://code.visualstudio.com/).
-* I use here a minimalistic template to introduce each scenario and describe a particular pattern.
+* In this project I use a minimalistic template to introduce each scenario and describe a particular pattern.
 For lean documention of real projects I recommend taking a look at [arc42](https://docs.arc42.org/home/).

 ## Package Structure